datacontroller/datacontroller.io/content/blog/v6-0-api-explorer/index.md

 In fact, START can be null, and the format data can have complete duplicates (multilabel).
 Furthermore, the _order_ of records is important (notsorted).
 Therefore we have applied a new key (TYPE,FMTNAME,FMTROW) where FMTROW is the index of the record of the format in question.

 This means if you insert a row in a format, Data Controller will see this as a CHANGE to all the rows underneath (if they are not duplicates).
-This difference in behaviour, as well as the the change in the model, is the only "breaking change" in this release.
-It will likely only affect you if you are using Excel or CSV to upload (in)format data.
+This difference in behaviour, as well as the the change in the model, is the "breaking change" in this release (hence major version bump).
+It will likely only affect you though if you are using Excel or CSV to upload (in)format data.

 This primary key is also displayed (now) in VIEW mode.